fabiocosta0305/fabiocosta0305.github.io-old/pages/fate-masters.md

 materiais e os áudios do Podcast do Fate Masters.

 <ul>
-    {% for post in site.categories.fate-masters %}
+    {% for post in site.tags.fate-masters %}
     <li><a href="{{ site.url }}{{ post.url }}">{{ post.title }}</a></li>
     {% endfor %}
 </ul>